landislab/landislab.github.io/assets/lab_info/individual_development_plan.md

 2. Describe your research goals for the upcoming year.

-3. List any training or resources you anticipate will help you achieve your research goals.
+3. List any training or resources that would help you achieve your research goals.

 4. Describe any new research areas you want to explore.